Learn more about our Advertising Disclosure

 • HOA rules: Take a moment to review your neighborhood or community guidelines before moving day to ensure everything goes off without a hitch and you don’t run into any unexpected issues.

 • State licensing: For-profit household goods carriers in the state fall under the jurisdiction of the North Carolina Utilities Commission, Transportation Division.
 All legitimate movers should have a “C Number” issued by the commission, signifying that they’ve met minimum insurance requirements and adhere to the provisions outlined in the state’s Maximum Rate Tariff (MRT).
-Before you book, double-check that your moving company is properly licensed.
+Verify that your moving company is properly licensed before booking their services.

-• State regulator: Quickly check the status of a North Carolina moving license anytime on the official state regulator’s website, here.
+• State regulator: Easily verify a North Carolina moving license and its current status on the official state regulator’s website, here.

 • Moving permits: You won’t need a moving permit in North Carolina, but it’s a good idea to review local parking rules ahead of your move.

-• Change of address: Be sure to submit your USPS change of address form at least a week before your move.
-This way, once you’ve picked your moving date, your mail will start forwarding to North Carolina right on time.
+• Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to North Carolina without a hitch.
 Get started here.

-• Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+• Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Things to do in North Carolina